chloehudzik/workfront-learn.en/help/integrations/slack/access-your-to-do-list-through-slack.md

 ---
-title: Access your to-do list through Slack
+title: Access your to-do list through [!DNL Slack]
 description: Learn how to access your to-do list in [!DNL Workfront]
 activity: use
 feature: Workfront Integrations and Apps